cogentcore/core/README.md

    constrained to render within -- they then intersect this BBox with their own BBox (from BBox2D) -- typically just call DoLayoutBase for default behavior -- and add parent position to AllocPos.
-Layout does all its sizing and positioning of children in this pass, based on the Size2D data gathered bottom-up and constraints applied top-down from higher levels.
+Layout does all its sizing and positioning of children in this pass, based on the GetSize data gathered bottom-up and constraints applied top-down from higher levels.
    Typically only a single iteration is required but multiple are supported (needed for word-wrapped text or flow layouts).